openstack/openstack-manuals/doc/admin-guide-cloud/source/compute-images-instances.rst

 It is possible to set up the Object Storage node on a separate network, and still allow image traffic to flow between the Compute and Object Storage nodes.
-Configure the ``my_block_storage_ip`` option in the storage node configuration to allow block storage traffic to reach the Compute node.
+Configure the ``my_block_storage_ip`` option in the storage node configuration file to allow block storage traffic to reach the Compute node.

-Certain back ends support a more direct method, where on request the Image service will return a URL that can be used to download the image directly from the back-end store.
-Currently the only store to support the direct download approach is the filesystem store.
-It can be configured using the ``filesystems`` option in the ``image_file_url`` section of the :file:`nova.conf` file on compute nodes.
+Certain back ends support a more direct method, where on request the Image service will return a URL that links directly to the back-end store.
+You can download the image using this approach.
+Currently, the only store to support the direct download approach is the filesystem store.
+Configured the approach using the ``filesystems`` option in the ``image_file_url``section of the ``nova.conf`` file on compute nodes.

 Compute nodes also implement caching of images, meaning that if an image has been used before it won't necessarily be downloaded every time.